FAQs

 A. If you are not sure whether you are registered on-line, please call the Customer Services Call Center at (717) 346-2676 (Harrisburg area) or (877) 435-7363 (toll free) and select option 1.

-A. Your company may already have a Commonwealth Vendor Number, but may not be registered on the
+A. Though your company may already have a Commonwealth Vendor Number, completing the registration process on the

 Q. Where can I find additional help on registering?

-Q. How do I find out who in state government purchases what I have to offer?
+Q. How do I find out who within state government purchases what I have to offer?

 A. e-Alerts is a subscription service that notifies vendor by email of procurement opportunities.
-This program can be accessed by both registered suppliers/vendors and the general public by creating an e-Alert account at
+This program can be accessed by both registered suppliers and the general public by creating an e-Alert account at e-Alerts.

 Q. What is COSTARS?